 Photo courtesy of Bridges Home Care

-Ben and his dad enjoy a day at the lake.
+Ben, who has autism, and his dad enjoy a day at a lake.

 AUGUSTA, Maine — November is National Home Care and Hospice Month.
 Deb and Ken, who for reasons of confidentiality don’t give their last name or the town they live in, wish to share their story of thanks for the caregiver they hired through Bridges Home Care to care for their adult son with autism.